This Policy has application to the following entities:

 Your personal information is held in our registry systems for our investors and shareholders.
 These are either 3rd party specialist registry service providers or through an in-house registry system.
 Reverse mortgages borrower information is held internally and with external loan servicing and custodial service providers.

 Generally personal information is stored electronically with hard copy records retained and archived with an archival service provider.
+Hard copies of leases and other agreements and contracts will be kept in a locked cupboard or fire proof safe (as required).

 All internal systems are subject to the security measures detailed in this policy.
 All external service providers are contractually required to hold personal information in accordance with the Privacy Act.